sooraj2906/Arkanoid/README.md

 # Unity Version : 2019.4.17f1

+# Instructions to Play:
+## After opening the project change the window aspect ratio to 16:9.
+Then hit Play to play the game.

 # Game Flow
 * Game starts with generating a random layout of bricks.
 * After the level generation the player can move the paddle to the left and right using Left arrow and Right arrow keys or the A and D keys.